A message on the topic of biological death. Main signs of clinical death

 • violent death.

-Before taking first aid measures, one must be sure of the onset of a state of temporary death.
-If all of the following symptoms are present, it is necessary to proceed to the provision emergency assistance.
+Before taking first aid measures, you must be sure that a state of temporary death has occurred.
+If all of the following symptoms are present, it is necessary to proceed to treatment emergency assistance.
 You should make sure of the following:

 • the victim is unconscious;